 Claims Against Other Parties in a Florida Auto Accident Case

 You have the right to bring a claim against any party responsible for contributing to the cause of the accident.
 So, the answer is yes.
-If, for example, that driver had their car maintenanced at a repair facility, and it was negligently repaired, and that contributed to causing the accident, then you may have a claim against the repair facility, in addition to the at-fault driver.
+If, for example, that driver had their car maintenance performed at a repair facility, and it was negligently repaired, and that contributed to causing the accident, then you may have a claim against the repair facility, in addition to the at-fault driver.

-Moreover, if the driver is a separate person than the owner of the vehicle, you may also have the right to bring a claim against the owner of the vehicle.
+Moreover, if the driver is a separate person from the owner of the vehicle, you may also have the right to bring a claim against the owner of the vehicle.
 So, yes, you do have the right to bring a claim against parties other than the at-fault driver.

 I Can No Longer Have Relations With My Wife As A Result Of My Car Accident Injury.
 Can She Sue For Loss Of Consortium?